mokajima/myreads/README.md

 # MyReads

-MyReads is a web application that allows you to select and categorize books you have read, are currently reading, or want to read.
+MyReads is a web application that allows users to select and categorize books into a virtual bookshelf.

 ## Install